 Involved in improving customer satisfaction processes.

-The most effective LinkedIn bullets follow what is called the XYZ formula.
+The most effective LinkedIn bullets follow the XYZ formula.
 It forces specificity and separates memorable bullets from generic ones.

 The XYZ Formula